pfinorbi/kubernetes-resume-challenge/README.md

 ## Introduction

-This document gives an overview of how I completed the [Kubernetes Resume Challenge](https://cloudresumechallenge.dev/docs/extensions/kubernetes-challenge/).
+This document gives an overview of how I completed the [Kubernetes Resume Challenge](https://cloudresumechallenge.dev/docs/extensions/kubernetes-challenge/) organized by [Forrest Brazeal](https://www.linkedin.com/in/forrestbrazeal/).
 I used a sample e-commerce PHP application provided by [KodeKloud](https://kodekloud.com/) as a starting point and followed the instructions from the challenge guide to reach the end goals.
 As I usually work with the Azure Cloud I decided to use AKS to host the application.

 ## Prerequisites